topbitdu/unidom-common/README.md

 rake db:migrate
 ```
 The migration versions starts with 200001.
-The migration enabled the PostgreSQL uuid-ossp extension.
+The migrations enabled the PostgreSQL uuid-ossp extension and the pgcrypto extension.